ultrafez/dotfiles/README.md

 # dotfiles

-My personal dotfiles.
-Files are stored without their "." prefix.
+My personal configuration files and directories.
+Files/directories are stored without their "." prefix.
 Symlink/include these files to their expected location on the host system.
-This repo should be cloned into the home directory by convention.
+This repo should be cloned into `~/dotfiles` by convention.

 Dotfiles that aren't platform-specific should live in this root directory; platform-specific ones should live inside a directory specific to that platform.

-## Files
+## Files/Directories

 * `gitconfig` - Only contains configuration that is shared inside and outside of work (email field is excluded).
 Include this file in the OS `.gitconfig` like so: